Negotiating a Commercial Lease Agreement: A Guide For Landlords

 Frequently Asked Questions

-How should landlords structure TI allowances?
+How should landlords structure tenant improvement allowances?

-What is a fair CAM/OPEX and gross-up methodology?
+What is a fair CAM reconciliation methodology?

 About the Author